 As it is a genetic “auto immune system” disease, I assume rightly or wrongly that some unknown breeder, failed to comprehend what it was, and bred it into the stream that he/she was creating.
 Diseases like this normally are self-destructive, that is to say either it will not breed true, or kills its recipient, before it can be passed on.
 Degenerative Myelopathy unfortunately appears to breed true, and can be seen to have infected German Shepherds, and then passed across the breeds to other large dogs.
 This is only my theory, but I cannot see how any other diagnosis fits all the known facts.

-What really annoys me is that Breeders know of this genetic fault, but as yet have failed to stop it being passed on.
-Ask most breeders and they will deny any knowledge.
-Most vets do not appear to be interested, although some have even had their own dogs come down with it.
+Breeders know of this genetic fault and even though genetic testing is available, they have not failed to stop it being passed on.
+Irresponsible breeders will deny any knowledge of the disease.
+And even though DM is becoming more prevalent, some vets do not appear to be interested, although some have even had their own dogs come down with it.
 If you want to see just how massive this infection is, just run a search using either the full name or the initials Degenerative Myelopathy and see what results you get.

 All over the world pet owners are crying out for help, some know what the disease is and others do not, or have been given incorrect reasons for their dog’s sudden demise.
 Support Groups are thriving all over the Web, all offering advice, but none being of any constructive help.
 If humans were dying this fast, it would be considered a catastrophe, but each owner, living in their own little piece of hell, believes that their pet is just another casualty, and are unable or unwilling to see the greater picture.

-For those that need to know, the first signs of Degenerative Myelopathy are: Dragging/scraping of either one or both rear feet.
-This followed by “cross over” where the nerves scramble the signals to the rear legs, and the dog thinks that he is moving one leg when actually it’s the other.
-This leads to “tripping,” when one leg catches behind the other, as it moves forward.
-Finally “toe down” where the foot or feet are curled under, and the dog rests his weight on the top of that foot.
-An easy test is to manually curl the foot under, and place the upper surface on the ground.
+- Toe Down: where the foot or feet are curled under, and the dog rests his weight on the top of that foot.
+Another name for this is “knuckling”.
+An easy test is to manually curl the foot under and place the upper surface on the ground.
 If the dog resets that foot, to immediately place it down correctly, no current problem.
-However, if it remains standing, just as you placed the foot, without resetting; then Degenerative Myelopathy is entering it’s obstructive phase.
+However, if it remains standing, just as you placed the foot, without resetting; then Degenerative Myelopathy is entering its obstructive phase.

-Shane III the last of our 5 Shepherds (Image attached) was 8 years old when our vet diagnosed DM.
+Shane III the last of our 5 Shepherds was 8 years old when our vet diagnosed DM.
 This led me on a search around the world, via the Web, to try and gain some understanding of exactly what he had and why.
-The story actually starts about 2 years previously, when I noticed that he was scraping his rear legs every now and again.
+We first noticed changes in his gait about 2 years previously, when I noticed that he was scraping his rear legs every now and again.
 I thought that it was only his laziness, and now wished to God that it had been just that.
-He started getting grazes on his back feet, and we would treat each one and cure it, but as soon as we removed his sock(s) he would manage to do it again.
+He started getting grazes on his back feet, and we would treat each scrape and cure it, but as soon as we removed his sock(s) he would reinjure his paws.

-Finally about 6 months ago, we realised that he was actually starting to drag his right rear leg, not badly, but sufficiently to catch the top of his foot and break the skin.
+A year and a half later, Shane starting to drag his right rear leg, not badly, but sufficiently to catch the top of his foot and break the skin.
 We took him to our local vet, who had looked after him since he was a puppy.
 He did x-rays, found lesions on his spine, between his ribs and his pelvis.
 Just a small white mark around his lower spine.
-His diagnosis was Degenerative Myelopathy but he didn’t know a great deal about it, merely that there was no cure, similar to MS in humans, but that Shane would die sooner than later.
+His diagnosis was Degenerative Myelopathy.
+Our Vet didn’t know a great deal about DM, merely that there was no cure, similar to MS in humans, but that Shane would die sooner than later.

 His walks that he loved, became shorter and shorter as he tired quickly, and dragged his back feet more and more.
 We should have thought of a dog wheelchair sooner, but the progression of the disease caught us off guard.
 He suffered no pain from DM, and only yelped one time when he had overstrained his chest muscles, trying to pull himself along on his front legs.
 A short course of 500mg coated aspirin (two night and morning for a couple of days) fixed the pain, until it went away naturally.